 Share Repurchase Program.
-In February 2023, our Board of Directors authorized a share repurchase program pursuant to which we may repurchase up to \$1.0 billion in aggregate value of our Class A common stock.
+In February 2023, our Board of Directors authorized a share repurchase program pursuant to which we may repurchase up to \$1.0 billion in aggregate value of our Class A common stock until the program expires on December 31, 2024.
 Repurchases under this program can be made through open market, private transactions or other means in compliance with applicable federal securities laws and could include repurchases pursuant to Rule 10b5-1 trading plans.
-We have a discretion in determining the conditions under which shares may be repurchased from time to time.
-The program is set to expire on December 31, 2024.
+We have discretion in determining the conditions under which shares may be repurchased from time to time.

-In the first quarter of 2023, we repurchased \$125.0 million in aggregate value, or 1.9 million shares, of our Class A common stock under this program.
-Subsequent to March 31, 2023, we have repurchased additional shares of our Class A common stock for an aggregate purchase price of \$125.0 million.
-Approximately \$750.0 million of the originally authorized amount remains available for future repurchases.
+In the six months ended June 30, 2023, we repurchased \$495.0 million in aggregate value, or 8.3 million shares, of our Class A common stock under this program.
+Approximately \$505.0 million of the originally authorized amount remains available for future repurchases.

 Workforce Reduction Plan.
-In February 2023, we committed to a workforce restructuring plan (the "February 2023 Plan") that eliminated approximately 17% of our workforce.
-The execution of the February 2023 Plan was substantially completed as of March 31, 2023.
-In the first quarter of 2023, we incurred total restructuring expenses of \$121.9 million related to employee severances, benefits, vesting of equity awards and facilitation costs.
-We are expecting to record an estimated additional \$20.0 million of restructuring expenses until the execution of the plan is completed in 2023.
-The actual remaining expenses may differ materially from our original estimates.
-Previously, in September 2022, we executed a similar workforce reduction plan (the "September 2022 Plan") that was intended to reduce operating costs, improve operating margins and shift our selling capacity to accelerate software sales.
-For further details refer to Note 6 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+In February 2023, we announced a workforce restructuring plan (the "February 2023 Plan") to eliminate approximately 17% of our workforce.
+The execution of the February 2023 Plan was substantially complete in the first quarter of 2023.
+In the three and six months ended June 30, 2023, we incurred \$14.9 million and \$136.8 million in restructuring expenses, respectively, related to employee severance, benefits, vesting of equity awards and facilitation costs.
+The estimated remaining expenses related to the February 2023 Plan are not expected to be significant.
+For additional details refer to Note 7 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.

 Sabbatical Program.
 In February 2023, we announced that we will be sunsetting our employee sabbatical program that we introduced effective July 1, 2022.
 The sabbatical program was intended to provide our tenured employees with a paid leave of four consecutive weeks after every three years of service.
 Employees who had accumulated more than three years of service as of the program's effective date became eligible for their benefit immediately.
 The discontinuation of this program and the reduction in force under our February 2023 Plan resulted in a \$12.0 million cumulative one-time decrease to our accrued sabbatical liability in the first quarter of 2023.
-As of March 31, 2023, the remaining liability of \$15.7 million related to the accumulated benefits for employees who remain eligible for this benefit until its expiration on December 31, 2023.
+As of June 30, 2023, the remaining liability of \$12.6 million related to the accumulated benefits for employees who remain eligible under this program until its expiration on December 31, 2023.
 As of December 31, 2022, the accrued sabbatical liability was \$30.7 million.

 Remote-First Company.
 In 2022, we announced our decision to become a remote-first company allowing our employees the flexibility to work remotely on a permanent basis.
-As part of our new operating strategy, we permanently closed several of our offices in 2022 and early 2023.
-In February 2023, we announced that we will be closing additional offices during 2023.
+As part of our new operating strategy, we permanently closed several of our offices in 2022 and the first half of 2023.
 These office closures resulted in an impairment of several long-lived assets, including our operating lease assets, leasehold improvements and property and equipment.
-In the first quarter of 2023, we recorded a total impairment loss of \$21.8 million and we expect to record an estimated additional impairment of approximately \$10 million to \$20 million in 2023 as the exit activities are finalized in each location.
+In the three and six months ended June 30, 2023, we recorded a total impairment loss of \$9.3 million and \$31.1 million, respectively.

 Impairment of Strategic Investment.
-In the first quarter of 2023, we recorded a \$46.2 million, non-cash impairment charge associated with one of our investments from 2021 to reduce its carrying amount to fair value.
+In the first quarter of 2023, we recorded a \$46.2 million impairment loss associated with one of our investments from 2021 to reduce its carrying amount to fair value.